 I am a cultural anthropologist whose research combines evolutionary, economic, and ecological approaches to human behavior and cognition.
 I employ mixed methods to investigate how kinship, social networks, spatial proximity, and reputations affect cooperation, conflict, and the use of natural resources.
-Currently, I perform research in a rural ranching community in Baja California Sur, Mexico and in a horticultural, Afro-Caribbean village on the Commonwealth of Dominica.
+Currently, I perform research in rural ranching communities in Baja California Sur, Mexico.
+I previously worked in a horticultural, Afro-Caribbean village on the Commonwealth of Dominica.

 - Dual BA, Anthropology & History, University of Pittsburgh

 - M.A., Museum Science, Texas Tech University.
 Project: A Contextual and Preventative Conservation Approach to Museum Education Collections

 - Ph.D., Anthropology, Washington State University.
 Project: The Logic of Labor Exchange in a Dominican Village: Competitive Altruism, Biological Markets, and the Nexus of Male Social Relationships

 - Postdoctoral Fellow of Evolutionary Anthropology, Anthropology, University of Missouri